-- 39.1.1 The FIVB exercises its authority and control on international competitions between clubs or national teams through the Constitution, General Regulations, Event Regulations, Sports Regulations, Disciplinary Regulations and any other regulations as the case may be. - 39.1.2 The Confederations have exclusive authority and control of international tournaments organised by any affiliated national federation between clubs or national teams of the same continent and must guarantee unrestricted participation for players and officials. - 39.1.3 The primary duty of the organisers of an International Competition is to guarantee entry visas to all officials, players and delegates without any excuse.
-The FIVB Executive Committee may declare null and void any competition held without respecting this Principle provided that visas have been requested in due time and forms by the persons concerned copied to the Organiser.
+- 39.1.1 The FIVB exercises its authority and control on international competitions between clubs or national teams through the Constitution, General Regulations, Event Regulations, Sports Regulations, Disciplinary Regulations and any other regulations as the case may be. - 39.1.2 The Confederations have exclusive authority and control of international tournaments organised by any affiliated national federation between clubs or national teams of the same continent and must guarantee unrestricted participation for players and officials. - 39.1.3 The organisers of an International Competition must use their best efforts to obtain entry visas to all officials, players and delegates without any excuse.
+The FIVB Executive Committee may declare null and void any competition held without respecting this Principle provided that visas have been requested in due time and forms by the persons concerned copied to the local organiser.